Forbes railway station

 Forbes railway station is a heritage-listed former railway station on the Stockinbingal–Parkes railway line at Forbes, New South Wales, Australia.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Forbes railway station opened on 18 December 1893.
 The last passenger service ceased on 15 October 1974, and the station formally closed in 1990.

-The station building has operated as the Forbes Railway Visitor Information Centre since c.
-1990.
+The station building operated as the Forbes Railway Visitor Information Centre between c.
+1990 and 2023.

+In 2026, as part of the Inland Rail project, the Australian Rail Track Corporation trimmed the station awning, and realigned the track to increase both vertical and horizontal clearances, to allow the passage of 6.5-metre-high double-stacked freight trains.